 Englewood Isles -When your boat needs a home

 Established in 1971, Englewood Isles is a deed-restricted community with fully navigable waters to Forked Creek, Lemon Bay and the Gulf of Mexico.
-The community is divided into several subdivisions with single-family homes, villas, and condominiums.
+The community has several subdivisions with single-family homes, villas, and condominiums.
 Some of the 500+ properties are located within a bird sanctuary.

 Buying a nice little fishing boat is the easy part ….and now….where do you want to put it?
 You can store it in a marina and pay a monthly fee.
 Yes, that is easy.
 Depending on the degree of service, you may end up with a steep $400 bill each month for a 25′ boat.
 The people at the marina will take good care of “your baby”.
 They will take it out of the water, wash it gently with freshwater, flush the engine, store it in a dry spot and give it a good night kiss (literally).
 They do a great job, no question about that.
 But a marina is not a charitable institution.
 Sooner or later they will send the bill.

 Alternatively, you could leave the boat on a trailer and park it in a storage facility.
 That may cut your cost already in half.
 But there is a “little” more work involved as well.
 You need to have a set of wheels capable of pulling the trailer.
 You also need to spend more time on dry land before you can enjoy some quality time on the water.